vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

         Console.WriteLine("Error during call -> " + response.StatusCode + response.ReasonPhrase);
 {% endhighlight %}

 The console output should look like this.
-We note, that most boxes except one offline.
+We note, that most boxes except one is offline.

 ![image](/assets/2024-11-17/040.png)

 ## List of functions

-Here is a list of functions that are currently available with version 1.
+Here is a list of functions that are currently available with version 1of the Peakboard Hub API.
+We go through all these functions in various articles and various environments.

 | Function | Op. | Description​ | More Information​​ |